seunghan96/seunghan96.github.io/_posts/2022-01-02-mlops_Introduction_to_Machine_Learning_in_Production_1-2.md

 Much more problem in real world !!

-$\rightarrow$ will learn **lot of important practical  things for building ML systems that work not just in the lab, "but in a production deployment environment"**
+$$\rightarrow$$ will learn **lot of important practical  things for building ML systems that work not just in the lab, "but in a production deployment environment"**

  <br>